-After a couple of years of this, I recognized that working with the children—something I wanted so badly for myself—might have been unhealthy considering having a family wasn't in the cards for me at the moment.
+After a couple of years working with preschool aged kids I recognized that working with kids—something I wanted so badly for myself—might have been unhealthy considering having a family wasn't in the cards for me at the moment.
 I had to jump ship and switch jobs, but of course that wasn't something I could do right away.

-If you're working with kids and it's making your desire to have them even worse, try these things I did to distract myself:
+If you're working with kids and it's making your desire to have them even worse, try these things to distract yourself: